f3-factory/F3com-data/base/main.md

 <div class="alert alert-info">
     <b>Notice:</b> Routes and their according verbs are grouped by their URL pattern.
 Static routes <strong>precede</strong> routes with dynamic tokens or wildcards.
-    This means that having a static route, which overloads a matching dynamic route, requires you to separately define all required VERB patterns to this specific route <strong>once more</strong>.
-Otherwise you'll get a 405 error.
 </div>

 ##### Wildcards